UnifiedID2/uid2-docs-preview/preview/docs/ref-info/updates-doc.md

 8 August 2023

 A new guide for publishers that provides information about the UID2 Interactive Media Ads (IMA) Plugin for iOS.
-This plugin enables publishers who use the Google IMA SDK for iOS to send [UID2 tokens](../ref-info/glossary-uid.md#gl-uid2-token) as secure signals in ad requests from iOS apps.
+This plugin enables publishers who use the Google IMA SDK for iOS to send <Link href="../ref-info/glossary-uid#gl-uid2-token">UID2 tokens</Link> as secure signals in ad requests from iOS apps.

 For details, see [UID2 IMA Plugin for iOS Integration Guide](../guides/mobile-plugin-ima-ios.md).